Employee demand drives the flexible workplace

 It’s likely this number is currently even higher, now that people have spent longer adjusting to the restrictions on movement caused by COVID-19.
 This desire for social interaction is given as a reason for why people with the option of flexible working like to spend approximately two days a week in the office.

 - Download the flexible future of work report

 - Find out how O2 Business can help your business be more flexible

-Connectivity is also crucial, for times when people are working remotely.
+Digital connectivity is also crucial, for times when people are working remotely.
 This means having the ability to quickly and easily communicate with people, plugging into whichever network is needed.

-Proper connectivity allows for seamless collaboration when working together in the same room is not an option.
+Proper digital connectivity allows for seamless collaboration when working together in the same room is not an option.
 Six out of ten employees feel this is a key consideration, but only three out of ten said their employer has got this right.